dmdavidkov/YoutubeSummarAI/README.md

 4. For Nvidia GPU acceleration make sure Cuda and cuDNN are installed and you have the appropriate PyTorch version utilizing them.

+## Considerations for Local summarization using llama.cpp

+1. You can place the model in the /backend folder in gguf format or let the code download the model from HF.

+2. Currently the setup is for Qwen2.5 7B model.
+If you want you can use another model, but you need to go to run_llama.py and update the repo/modelname, response (the stop token) and chat template variables.

+3. The project utilizes https://github.com/abetlen/llama-cpp-python library.
+If you want a NVIDIA/CUDA GPU acceleration refer to https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends

 ## Development

 ### Backend